This page may contain compensated links. For more information read our disclaimer.

 Bus – Depending on location, there are local buses without air conditioning for a handful of pesos.
 There are also luxury tourist buses that are definitely my favorite way to travel!
 I love traveling by bus when backpacking Mexico because you avoid baggage craziness and stress – and you get to see more of the country that way.
 Also, sometimes, you get the best travel stories on buses – like people bringing chickens along for the ride.
 You never know what will happen!

 The bigger bus companies that operate across Mexico are ADO, Primera Plus, Estrella de Oro, Omnibus de Mexico, and ETN.
-The easiest way to book long distance buses is to head to your nearest bus terminal a day or two in advance.
+The easiest way to book long-distance buses is to head to your nearest bus terminal a day or two in advance.
+Some companies such as ADO also allow you to purchase your tickets online.

 Colectivo – This is one of my favorite ways to travel Mexico cheap.
 A colectivo is usually a minivan that acts as a bus picking people up at the terminals and along the road.
 They are usually extremely cheap and super fast.
 Just ask your hotel about the route you want to take or do a quick google search.
 Colectivo is the ULTIMATE budget travel Mexico style, do as the Mexicans do!

 Airplane – Mexico does have a handful of budget airlines, like Avolar, Azteca, Click, Interjet, Viva Aerobus, and Volaris.
 You can get stoked about super cheap fares, but as always with budget airlines, beware of the crazy baggage fees and requirements!